Logo

 How do I get the school on board?

 Lead with strengths, data, and solutions.
-Share what works at home and ask for clear goals, rubrics, and scheduled breaks.
+Ask for clear goals, rubrics, and scheduled breaks.

 Not sure where to start?